allmyles/allmyles-docs/flights.rst

 Response Body
 =============

-    As this is just an abstraction for the book call when buying an LCC ticket (there's no separate book and ticketing calls for those flights), the response differs greatly depending on whether the flight is traditional or LCC.
+    By default, this is just an abstraction for the book call when buying an LCC ticket (there's no separate book and ticketing calls for those flights).
+    This means the response differs greatly depending on whether the flight is traditional or LCC booked through the *default* providers.

+    If you have chosen *alternative* providers (you would have to contact the Allmyles support about this first), there **is** a separate book response for LCC flights, but the ticket response is the same as described below.

     :JSON Parameters for traditional flights:
         - **tickets** (*Ticket [ ]*) -- the purchased tickets